-Table 3 is data on Optimal Cognitive Performance in Grade V Students of SDN Pamoyanan
+Table 3 is data on Optimal Cognitive Performance in Grade V Students of SDN Pamoyanan.

 Table 3.
 Distribution of the impact of breakfast on concentration, ease of doing assignments, and ease of understanding lessons in grade V students of SDN Pamoyanan